Soggy biscuit

 According to the book Law of the Playground, 1,866 men were asked: "How close have you got to the game of soggy biscuit, in which you race to wank onto a cracker?"
 Of the respondents, 6.2% reportedly admitted to having played the game.

 In November 2011, The Eagle-Tribune reported that police were investigating claims that two Andover High School (Massachusetts) basketball players were hazed by older team members into playing the game.
 In January 2012, it was reported that two students had been expelled over the incident and a further five were suspended.
-A grand jury was convened to determine if any of the students should be charged criminally.
+A grand jury was convened to determine whether any of the students should be charged criminally.